days

 Following are my top tips to make the most of the time you have with your provider – who, hopefully, is committed to helping you – so that you can advocate for yourself, your health and your wellbeing.

-How to Prepare for Your HT Appointment
+How To Prepare For Your HT Appointment

 1. Try to schedule the first appointment of the morning to ensure a fresh physician.
 Tell the staff you have issues you would like to discuss, so the scheduler knows to block off additional time.